-This article is kindly lent to me by Mark Tyrrell from Uncommon Knowledge – one of the companies I am partnered with.
+This article is kindly lent to me by Mark Tyrrell from Uncommon Knowledge – one of my hypnotherapy trainers.

 I mentioned in 7 Public Speaking Survival Tips how there is a similarity between delivering a good speech and hypnosis.